SAP-archive/wordpress-kaleidoscope/README.md

 Download and Installation
 -------------------------

-Please see our [Installation Guide](installation/Installation%20Guide%20Kaleidoscope.docx) for the installation procedure.
+Please see our [Installation Guide](installation/Installation%20Guide%20Kaleidoscope.docx) and the necessary additional files in the same [directory](installation/) for the installation procedure.

 Support
 -------